Catalase-Lipoxygenase fusion protein (KatLox)

-Catalase or HPII (hydroperoxidase II): Catalase is haem-containing enzyme able to dismutate H2O2.
+Catalase or hydroperoxidase II (Kat or HPII): Catalase is haem-containing enzyme able to dismutate H2O2.

 It is a key enzyme in protecting all types of organisms against reactive oxygen species.
 It is controlled as part of the sS regulon in bacteria.
 Besides hydrogen peroxide and aliphatic peroxides it can oxidise certain 2-electron acceptors.
 Catalase catalyse the degradation of H2O2 via the two-stage mechanism.

 One hydrogen peroxide molecule oxidizes the heme (Por-FeIII) and the second hydrogen peroxide molecule is utilized as a reductant of compound I (Por+.-FeIV = O) to regenerate the initial enzyme state.

 Enz (Por-FeIII) + H2O2 → Cpd I (Por+.-FeIV = O) + H2O

 Cpd I (Por+.-FeIV= O) + H2O2 → Enz (Por-FeIII) + H2O + O2